mybatis/mybatis-dynamic-sql/README.md

 The library also contains extensions for Kotlin that enable an idiomatic Kotlin DSL for SQL.

 The library will generate full DELETE, INSERT, SELECT, and UPDATE statements.
-The DSL implementd by the library is very similar to native SQL but it includes many functions that allow for very dynamic SQL statements.
+The DSL implemented by the library is very similar to native SQL but it includes many functions that allow for very dynamic SQL statements.
 For example, a typical search can be coded with a query like this (the following code is Kotlin, but Java code is very similar):